nikhilgurjar/interview_preparation/sql.md

 ### sql query to concate text in two rows
 ### sql query to find all tables which has a particular column in it
+### explain sql normalization, its forms from 1 to 5 and how to violet each
+# write query to convert string to int data type